Automated Machine Learning on Graphs: A Survey

-\paragraph{Pooling methods} To handle graph-level tasks, information from all the nodes are aggregated to form graph-level representations using the pooling operation in Eq~\eqref{eq:pool}. \cite{jiang2020graph} propose a pooling search space including row- or column-wise sum, mean, or maximum, attention pooling, attention sum, and flatten.
+In order to handle graph-level tasks, information from all the nodes is aggregated to form graph-level representations using the pooling operation in Eq~\eqref{eq:pool}. \cite{jiang2020graph} propose a pooling search space including row- or column-wise sum, mean, or maximum, attention pooling, attention sum, and flatten.
 More advanced methods such as hierarchical pooling~\cite{ying2018hierarchical} could also be added to the search space with careful designs.